deepwizards/deep-q-transformer/README.md

 ```

-### Overview
+### v1 Overview
-This implementation uniquely combines the concepts of Q-Learning and Deep Q-Networks (DQN) with Transformer models, aiming to create a robust system for text generation.
+The first implementation uniquely combines the concepts of Q-Learning and Deep Q-Networks (DQN) with Transformer models, aiming to create a robust system for text generation.
 Here's how the various components work together:

 ### Deep Q-Learning in Text Generation
 - **DeepQLearningModel**: Represents a neural network to approximate the Q-function, crucial in Q-learning.
 It predicts the value of taking certain actions based on state representations provided by the Transformer model.